mre/mre.github.io.v2/blog/2017-image-previews.md

 * Once the page is fully loaded (e.g. when the [`onload` event](https://www.w3schools.com/jsref/event_onload.asp) is fired), lazy load full quality images.

 Unfortunately, this technique requires JavaScript.
 Nevertheless, I liked the idea, so I started experimenting with different image sizes and formats.
-My goal was to create the smallest thumbnails using any common image format.
+My goal was to create the smallest thumbnails using any standard image format.

 ### Benchmark